 Last Sunday I had the privilege of hearing about the difference some dedicated people can make in the world and I wanted to share this with you.
 Our friends Marilyn and John lived and worked in Laos for some years.
 They loved the country and the people and throughout the years I have known them they spoke of their dream to return to Laos and use their skills to make a difference.

 They have set up Global Support Association with a board of directors who are all experienced professionals sharing a similar passion to make a big difference in the lives of the children at an orphanage and school in Laos.
 Donations go directly to the cause, with all volunteers paying their own way and all administration costs absorbed by the volunteers themselves.
-They are looking for volunteers from November 2014 to February 2015 to assist in improving the conditions at the orphanage and school.

 On the website you will see some of the photographs which we were shown on Sunday of the work they have already completed at Suan Luang Facility.
 We heard delightful stories of some of the small jobs that had a huge impact on the living conditions of the children:

 - scrubbing the dining tables from years of accumulated gunk then covering them with vinyl so they can be easily wiped down

 - washing the plastic food covers and discovering that they were all different colours, not brown as they had appeared to be for years

 - giving each child their own mattress and blanket